scverse/anndata/docs/zarr-v3.md

 # zarr-v3 Guide/Roadmap

-`anndata` now uses the much improved {mod}`zarr` v3 package and also allows writing of datasets in the [v3 format], with the exception of structured arrays.
+`anndata` now uses the much improved {mod}`zarr` v3 package and also allows writing of datasets in the v3 format via {attr}`anndata.settings.remove_unused_category`, with the exception of structured arrays.
 Users should notice a significant performance improvement, especially for cloud data, but also likely for local data as well.
 Here is a quick guide on some of our learnings so far: